ryanski44/ResistorLabels/README.md

 It will now generate a `ResistorLabels.pdf` that can be used to print onto AVERY 5260/L7157.

+-   Add your own required inductor values in `main()` of `InductorGenerator.py`.
+-   If using Avery L7157, change the `layout` value in `main()` to `AVERY_L7157`.
+-   Run the script `InductorGenerator.py`!

+It will now generate a `InductorLabels.pdf` that can be used to print onto AVERY 5260/L7157.

 # More Details

+This is forked from https://github.com/Finomnis/ResistorLabels and has been modified to generate inductor labels as well as resistor labels

 This is based on an idea from Zach Poff.